radius-project/radius/docs/content/getting-started/install-cli.md

 - [Linux](https://radiuspublic.blob.core.windows.net/tools/rad/edge/linux-x64/rad)
 - [Windows](https://radiuspublic.blob.core.windows.net/tools/rad/edge/windows-x64/rad.exe)

-Place this somewhere on your PATH so it can be invoked easily.
+Ensure the user has permission to execute the binary and place it somewhere on your PATH so it can be invoked easily.

 Verify the `rad` CLI is installed correctly: